SAP-samples/teched2025-AI167/exercises/ex1-setup-python-environment.md

 ## 1.2 Configure connection details for AI Core
 For this Hands-on Session we will use the grounding service on AI Core.
-To interact with AI Core, we need to get the service keys and add it to our python enivornment.
+To interact with AI Core, we need to get the service keys and add it to our python environment.
-The serivce keys you will get in the BTP cockpit in the respective service instance, as described in the next steps.
+The service keys you will get in the BTP cockpit in the respective service instance, as described in the next steps.

-For the hands-on Session we provided seperate [BTP Subaccounts](https://emea.cockpit.btp.cloud.sap/cockpit/?idp=tdct3ched1.accounts.ondemand.com#/globalaccount/4c772782-0751-42ee-93c3-897452fdcb63&//detail/862bffe2-c93b-4314-beef-18ccd09393b3/?layout=TwoColumnsMidExpanded-) for you.
+For the hands-on Session we provided separate [BTP Subaccounts](https://emea.cockpit.btp.cloud.sap/cockpit/?idp=tdct3ched1.accounts.ondemand.com#/globalaccount/4c772782-0751-42ee-93c3-897452fdcb63&//detail/862bffe2-c93b-4314-beef-18ccd09393b3/?layout=TwoColumnsMidExpanded-) for you.
 Please log in with your username and password provided in the workshop room and click on continue.

 <p>